vannguyengd/gooddata-ui/docs/10_vis__pivot_table_component.md

     All measure columns are resized to fit their content.

     The new column widths are propagated via the `onColumnResized` callback array.
-All the `allMeasureColumnWidthItem` props are removed.
+All the `newWidthForAllMeasureColumns` items are removed.

 ### Resizing all columns of a specific measure at once to fit their content